Free Junk Removal Software,

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
+Customers see a 15/20/25% tip prompt right at payment — the same flow they're used to from Square or DoorDash.
 Junk removal tips skew bigger than restaurant tips, especially on hoarder cleanouts and estate jobs where the customer's emotional relief tracks how heavy the lift was.
-About 12-18% of invoices come back tipped, often $40-100 a pop, and bigger on the multi-day cleanouts.
+Someone who just watched twenty years of clutter leave their late mother's house in a single afternoon wants to say thank you; the prompt makes it effortless for them and tactful for you.
+The tip routes to the operator's chosen account, so the crew lead keeps what they earned.

 Included free, forever.